Valour-Software/ValourChain/README.md

 ### Low Barrier to Entry

-Most cryptocurrencies are developed using terse, complex code in programming languages that harbor a high barrier to entry like C++, and low-level networking protocols like TCP.
+Most cryptocurrencies are developed using terse code designed for experts in programming languages that harbor a high barrier to entry like C++, and low-level networking protocols like TCP.
 While using such efficient languages increases network throughput, we believe that if the source code of a chain cannot be understood easily, it centralizes the developer experience to a subset of experts.
 Valour Chain is built on C#, an easy and flexible language, and uses common HTTP/S and Websocket communication methods which make it easy for anyone to contribute to the project.